FKLC/WhatsAppToDiscord/docs/commands.md

     - `removeFromWhitelist #john-doe`: This would remove John Doe from the whitelist, preventing them to send you a message if you have whitelist enabled.

 ## resync
-Re-syncs your contacts and groups.
+Re-syncs your contacts and groups, and renames channels.
 Can be used when the bot can't find your desired contact or group.
 - Format: `resync`

 ## enableWAUpload
-When enabled (enabled by default), the files received from Discord will be uploaded to WhatsApp.
+When enabled (enabled by default), the files received from Discord will be uploaded to WhatsApp, instead of providing a link to the attachment.
+File uploads takes longer and consumes more data.
 - Format: `enableWAUpload`

 ## disableWAUpload
-When disabled (enabled by default), the files received from Discord will be sent as links to WhatsApp.
+When disabled (enabled by default), the files received from Discord will be sent as links to WhatsApp, instead of uploading them as a file.
+Providing links takes shorter and consumes less data.
 - Format: `disableWAUpload`

 ## setDCPrefix